coldshrine/study-notes/books/radical-focus.md

 The company should set an OKR, and then each department should determine how _their_ OKR leads to the company's successful OKR.
 A team can focus their OKR ona  single Key Result or try to support the entire set.

 Much of the value in OKRs comes form the conversations on what matters.

+When setting OKRs for individuals, each one should set OKRs that reflect both personal growth and support the company's goal.
+Individual OKRs are about becoming better at your job as well as helping your product get better.
+When working with individual OKRs, you can set goals to correct problems _before_ they blossom into full disciplinary actions.